neel-patel-1/GettingStartedWithBril/README.md

 # Use turnt to create the expected benchmark output (the hash) in fnv1_hash.out
 turnt --save fnv1_hash.bril

-# Compare the generated output with the reference implementation

 ```

 ## Bril Basic Block Generation, CFG Generation, and Program Analysis